johnnybigoo/Rocket_Elevators_Machine_Learning/README.md

 - ruby -v (To check if a corresponding version need to be installed)
 - rails -v (To check if a corresponding version need to be installed)
 - bundle install (To install all the necessary Gems)
+- Create in the root `.env` file and add assign to variable `AZURE_KEY=` your Azure speech service key.
 - Check in the directory for config/database.yml and if necessary replace the database password by yours.
 - rails db:create
 - rails s